neerazz/TriArchitect-Agent/resources/paper/main.md

 *Example:* If a Service class depends on a Utility class, the Architect Agent is blocked from migrating the Service until the Utility class is successfully migrated and verified.
 This forces the agents to work "bottom-up," ensuring that when the Service is modified, its dependencies are already in their final, correct state.

-I define the migration process formally as a topological traversal algorithm.
+We define the migration process formally as a topological traversal algorithm.
 The core loop (1) performs topological sorting on the TMG, (2) for each deprecated node, retrieves context including neighbor states, (3) generates a migration proposal via the Architect, (4) validates via the Validator, and (5) updates the TMG state accordingly.
 Failed nodes after 3 attempts are marked for manual intervention.

 This algorithm guarantees that the Architect never attempts to migrate a class before its dependencies are stable, eliminating the "Dependency Drift" hallucination class.